Eni's biofuel is moving cities.

-Venice is conducting an experiment in circular economy: instead of being thrown away, the oil used by the public to fry food is being converted into biofuel for the city’s waterborne transport system.
-From 1 April, the iconic vaporetti in the city’s AVM/Actv fleet, normally powered by traditional diesel, will be using Eni Diesel +.
+A praiseworthy circular economy paradigm is created in Venice: the oil used by citizens to fry food is then delivered by them to the separate collection service, to then be transformed into the biofuel that powers the public water transportation services.
+Indeed, all the steamers that make up Venice’s AVM/Actv fleet, that had previously been powered by traditional diesel, have been using Eni Diesel + since 1 April 2018.
 As an incentive for the production of high quality biofuel at the bio-refinery in Venice, as of June 2018 Eni has inaugurated the first collection of used cooking oil from the houses of its own employees.
-The project has been extended to the petrochemical plant in Porto Marghera and will gradually be extended to other sites owned by the Italian company, aims to make the production and use of energy efficient and sustainable, converting a pollutant like used cooking oil into a resource.
+The project, which also included the petrochemical plant in Porto Marghera and will gradually be extended to other sites owned by the Italian company, aims to make the production and use of energy efficient and sustainable, converting a pollutant like used cooking oil into a resource.

-From kitchen to city street – without causing pollution.
-All of these experiments have been made possible by an agreement between Eni and the National Consortium for the Collection and Processing of Used Vegetable and Animal Oils and Fats (CONOE) to create a virtuous circular economy.
-Oil used for cooking purposes is collected and delivered to the bio-refining plant in Venice to be transformed into a high-quality fuel.
+From the kitchen to the street, without polluting.
+All these tests are possible thanks to an agreement signed between Eni and the National Consortium for the collection and treatment of exhausted vegetable and animal oils and fats (Conoe), which creates a virtuous circular economy circle.
+The used oil used on stove-tops is in fact collected and delivered to the Venice bio-refinery facility to be transformed into high quality biofuel.